-The Practical Repertory is part of the Jain Pack of books which are exclusively available for use with the Vision system.
+The Practical Repertory is a new repertory created by Dr Pravin Jain which is exclusively available for use with the Vision system.
 Here is an explanation of the need for a new Practical Repertory from Pravin Jain:

-Over the years there have been many advances in the various repertories, most adding many more medicines and more rubrics.
-However from the perspecitive of practical results, long lasting cures have not, in my opinion, been satisfactory.
-Cures in 'psoric' cases were certainly demonstrated, but in syphilitic cases, for example, the practical results were not satisfactory.
+Over the years there have been many advances in the various repertories, most adding many more remedies (especially from new provings) and more and more rubrics.
+However from the perspective of practical results, long lasting cures have not, in my opinion, been satisfactory.
+Cures in easier, 'psoric', cases were certainly demonstrated, but in syphilitic cases, for example, the practical results were not satisfactory.
 In recent years we have all seen a general decline of homeopathy and homeopathic results.
 So I felt there was a need to reinvent the approach.

 I decided to analyse almost 10,000 cases between 2012 and 2018 from the HomoeoCare group of clinics across India and found:

-33% were pediatric cases and only 5% were acute cases.
-17% were Menstrual complaints, 14% were Hormonal complaints, 11% were Joint complaints, 13% were 'Lifestyle' disorders and 8% were Pathological cases.
+33% of the cases seen were pediatric cases and 5% were acute cases.
+17% were Menstrual complaints, 14% were Hormonal complaints, 11% were Joint complaints, 13% were 'Lifestyle' disorders and 8% were Pathological (severe disease) cases.

-I then studed all of the Vision repertorisation charts used in these cases and found that only 500 different, unique rubrics were used in all of these cases.
-Yes, only 500 unique rubrics were used in 10,000 cases!
-This means we were using less than 1% of the existing rubrics available to us in other repertories.
+I then studied all of the Vision software repertorisation charts used in these cases and found that only 500 different, unique rubrics were used in all of these cases.
+Yes, only 500 unique and different rubrics were used in 10,000 cases!
+This means we were using less than 1% of the existing rubrics available to us in the other repertories.

 Approach to prescribing

-In my personal experience, prescriptions based primarily on 'particulars' are far less effective.
-Even if there was an initial result any improvements were not long lasting.
-When I based my prescriptions on the Mentals and Generals this gave a much better result.
-Certainly a miasmatic understanding of the pathology also gives a better result.
-I have found that in pathological cases a good result can be achieved if the pathology is part of the totality repertorised.
+In my personal experience, prescriptions based primarily on 'particulars' or local symptoms are far less effective.
+Even if there was an initial improvement this was often not long lasting.
+When I based my prescriptions more on the Mentals and Generals seen in the case this gave a much better result.
+As stated above I find it important to only select remedies that align with the patient's mental disposition.
+Additionally, a miasmatic understanding of the pathology also gives a better result.
+I have found that in pathological cases a good result can be achieved if the pathology is part of the totality that is repertorised.

 These are my personal experiences as I have tried several different methods in my clinics and analysed the efficacy of each.